 - Step 2: Next comes the really creative part: choosing the fillings!
 This could be anything from simple peanut butter to your own inventive flavor combo (pop down to our recipe card for our whole list of ideas).
 This is a seriously flexible sandwich recipe, so don’t hold back when it comes to trying new spreads and fillings!
 No matter what you choose, though, we do recommend a fairly thin schmear so your sandwich doesn’t end up too gloppy and messy.
 (But hey … feel free to get as messy as you choose!
 We won’t tell!)
-If you’d like, you can also sprinkle your filling with a thin layer of coconut, granola bits, sliced fruit, or nuts.
+If you’d like, you can also sprinkle your filling with a thin layer of coconut, granola bits, sliced fruit, or nuts (kind of like we do in our Toasted Strawberry and Peanut Butter Tortilla Sandwiches).
 Here are just a few ideas to jump-start that creativity:

 - Step 3: Now let’s finish those sweet hippo faces … and get munching!
 To make the characteristic, curved hippo mouth, just lightly press the hippo’s top “lip” together a little in the middle.
 (This will be easier if you don’t have sliced fruit or bits of granola right up front).
 The sticky nut butter, jelly or cream cheese filling should easily hold it in place once you’ve shaped it like this: